aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/java/advanced-drawing-graphics/aspose-imaging-java-otsu-thresholding-guide/_index.md

 }
 ```

-This code applies Otsu's thresholding to binarize your image.
-The algorithm automatically determines an optimal global threshold value.

-### Feature 4: Saving the Processed Image
+### Feature 4: Save the Processed Image

-#### Overview

-Once processed, saving your image in a preferred format is essential for further usage or distribution.

-#### Step-by-Step Implementation

-**Save the Image**
+Finally, **save the processed image** in the format you need.
+Here we use JPEG, but any supported format works.

 ```java
 import com.aspose.imaging.imageoptions.JpegOptions;